-- Low value transactions (any transaction below €30 will not require SCA).
-There is a limit of 5 consecutive transactions, or a cumulative limit of €100 - once reached, SCA is required again
+- Low value transactions - any transaction below €30 will not require SCA, a limit of 5 consecutive transactions, or a cumulative limit of €100 is in place, once reached, SCA is required again

 - Corporate payments - Corporate cards that are not in the cardholder’s name and virtual credit cards are exempt from SCA

 As an EU-based business owner, no further action is required.
 Your clients located in the EU may have to complete SCA before their payment is successful.
 As a client, the steps to pay an invoice can be found here.

 The Open Banking Standard, is the UK version of PSD2 in which banks must open their data to third parties.
 The difference is that Open Banking demands slightly more of its member banks, such as ensuring data is securely shared or openly published to allow third party apps like Plaid and FreshBooks to access users’ data through their bank accounts.
 Review more details about the Open Banking Standard here.

 As a business owner, if you’re based in the UK, your bank connections will be set up through Plaid which is compliant with the Open Banking Standard.
 Follow the steps to set up bank connections through Plaid here.